idsetromp/QBITS_NLT6/documentation.md

 Here, 'myFile' can be substituted for any name you like.
 In the directory of this package, you will then find myFile.py.
 This is just a normal python file containing an example program in order to show you how to use this package.
 There a two example programs, one showcasing the use of measurement graphs (see [Measurement Graph](#measurement-graph)), and one showcasing the use of bloch spheres (see [Bloch Sphere](#bloch-sphere)).
 Which example program you get, is chosen at random when running the 'quantum' shell script.

 # QPU
+The QPU is the 'brain' of this library.
+Al the calculations, superpositions, entanglements and gates are done in the QPU.
+Make sure to import QPU.py in order to use it.
+This can be done with the following line of code:

+`from src.QPU import *`

 ## Classes